 Early adulthood is assumed to be a time of becoming financially independent, but a study conducted by Agewave reveals that many adults ages 18-34 are not economically independent despite their adulthood.
 Many still rely on the financial support of their parents or extended family.
 The study reveals complex reasons leading to financial interdependence; something not experienced by earlier generations:

-· 1 in 4 young adults with a retirement account has already made a withdrawal.
+1 in 4 young adults with a retirement account has already made a withdrawal.
+Click to read our article, "Why Procrastinating Can Ruin Your Golden Years"

 The financial condition for young adults today is rapidly changing the societal ideas of ‘life milestones,’ such as when to marry, buy a house, start a family, or save for retirement.